uga-libraries/web-archiving/web_archiving_program.md

 The UGA Libraries will collect websites and social media accounts related to the following areas:

 *   Web presence of individuals and organizations who donate papers to the archives.

+*   Georgia state government agencies and organizations, with an emphasis on the executive branch.

 *   University of Georgia: mission-critical information that is only available in electronic form and student life, which is increasingly best-documented by social media.